 In emergency situations, Houston would still pump water from Buffalo Bayou to sustain enough water pressure to fight fires.
 Residents began to suspect something was off, nicknaming Houston tap water; “tar water.”
 It wasn’t until 1906 that Houston restored confidence by drilling new wells instead of pumping from Buffalo Bayou.

-After WWII, Houston city officials began to develop longer-range water solutions from surface water sources.
-In 1953, City engineers constructed a dam across the San Jacinto River to create Lake Houston.
-The City of Houston also holds a percentage of the water rights to Lake Livingston (constructed in 1969) and Lake Conroe (constructed in 1973).
+After WWII, Houston city officials developed longer-range solutions from surface water sources.
+In 1953, city engineers constructed a dam across the San Jacinto River to create Lake Houston.
+The city also holds a percentage of the water rights to Lake Livingston (constructed in 1969) and Lake Conroe (constructed in 1973).

 Today, Houston residents receive their drinking water from 3 water purification plants and 40 ground water plants.
 16 additional groundwater plants provide for the remaining 5 Houston Water Systems.
 The city treats the water according to federal and state standards to remove harmful contaminants.
 However, open surface water reservoirs may be open to urban and agricultural runoff, which leads to chemical contaminants, inorganic and organic particles, bacteria, and low levels of arsenic, according to the recent Houston Water Quality report.